TheNextLvl-net/tweaks/README.md

 | /seen [player]                | gives you information about a player                | find           | tweaks.command.seen                                                                                                                                                                                                                                                                                |          |            |
 | /speed [speed] (player)       | change your own or someone else's walk or fly speed |                | tweaks.command.speed                                                                                                                                                                                                                                                                               | player   | *.others   |

-The group permission for this category is `tweaks.commands.player`
+The perm-pack to grant all permissions: `tweaks.commands.player`

 ### Server commands